Polycarbonate vs Acrylic Skylights: Key Differences

 Impact resistance is a key factor in any skylight comparison.
 Polycarbonate glazing stands out for its high impact resistance.
 It can handle hail, falling branches, and other debris without cracking.

 Acrylic glazing offers moderate impact resistance but does not match polycarbonate.
 In areas with frequent storms or risk of damage, polycarbonate glazing is the more impact resistant choice.
-Polycarbonate vs acrylic often comes down to this difference in high impact resistance.

 Weight